monkphin/nlaw/README.md

 ## Performance

-Overall loading times and performance were tested using Google’s lighthouse tool within Chrome's Developer Tools.
+Overall loading times and performance were tested using Google’s Lighthouse tool within Chrome's Developer Tools.

-Several optimisations were put in place based on early test outputs and lighthouse recommendations.
-These include preloading the Hero image, since this is called from the CSS file which can add some delay to rendering.
-Pre-connecting for third-party hosted resources, such as Bootstraps javascript and CSS.
-Performing optimisations on images by running them through compression tools and reformatting as Webp files.
+Several optimisations were put in place based on early test outputs and Lighthouse recommendations.
+These include creating three different sized hero images which would be loaded using media queries for varying screen widths, preloading the smallest hero image, since the main focus here is helping improve the mobile experience and since this image is called from the CSS file it can add some delay to loading, pre-connecting for third-party hosted resources, such as Bootstraps javascript and CSS and also performing optimisations on images by resizing them, running them through compression tools and reformatting as Webp files.

 It's worth noting that despite these optimizations improving scores, they're still not entirely perfect and different results have been seen when testing on different devices.
 For example, testing the club.html page when on an M1-based Mac showed no issues with Best Practices.
 But carrying out the same tests on a Desktop PC running Windows 11 showed a lower score here, due to how Google Maps is being called.
 Similarly, some performance outcomes varied from device to device.
 Essentially suggesting that device-level factors can affect the outcome of Lighthouse testing.